michael-gif/Landline-Phone-Digitiser/README.md

 ```

 ### Superimpose AC signals onto the phone's input <a name="ac-superimposition-2"/>
 This part was tricky.
 I needed a circuit that could take 3.3V output from a microcontroller's gpio and combine it with the 12V input line into the phone.
-After some research I discovered you could bias the 3.3V output to 12V, but it I still couldn't figure out how to combine it with the phone's 12V input.
+After some research I discovered you could bias the 3.3V output to 12V, but I still couldn't figure out how to combine it with the phone's 12V input.
 I tried several combinations of resistors, capacitors and transistors to try and make this work.
 I was able to get it working with a series resistor and capacitor which connected to a 12V bias that the phone was in series with:
 ![AC superimposer circuit](https://github.com/michael-gif/Landline-Phone-Digitiser/blob/main/Resources/Schematics/ac_superimposer_circuit_v2a.png)

 The pink line is a 3.3V PWM signal.
-The green line is the the junction between R7 and C3, and the red line is the 12V line with the PWM signal superimposed onto it.
+The green line is the junction between R7 and C3, and the red line is the 12V line with the PWM signal superimposed onto it.

-Although I wasn't happy with this.
-Having a single tiny capacitor between a sensitive 3.3V gpio pin and a beefy 12V didn't seem safe.
+I wasn't happy with this.
+Having a single tiny capacitor between a sensitive 3.3V gpio pin and a beefy 12V line didn't seem safe.
 I opted not to use this circuit and to design something better that could isolate the 12V line from the 3.3V gpio.
-After several days of thinking, testing and researching, I finally found my solution: the optocoupler.
+After several days of thinking, testing and researching, I finally found a solution: the optocoupler.

 An optocoupler is a device that can isolate high voltage from low voltage.
 And if you use it right, it can pass AC signals from one side to the other.
 Here is the new circuit using an optocoupler:
 ![AC superimposer circuit](https://github.com/michael-gif/Landline-Phone-Digitiser/blob/main/Resources/Schematics/ac_superimposer_circuit_v2b.png)